Andrew J. Hanscom: House brawl

 In January 1858 another battle ensued when a bill was introduced that would move the state capital away from Omaha to a new, non-existent town.
 While this had happened every year since the capital was located in Omaha in 1854, it was different this time because Omaha did not have the votes to stop it.
 Convening in private, political leaders in the city could not decide which method to use to stop the vote.
 Hanscom proposed violence, and was taken seriously.
 The scheme led to a large-scale breakdown on the House floor, including a fight between almost all the members of the body.
 Hanscom led the events, with his ally Poppleton and others throwing fists and chairs and virtually demolishing the chambers.
 These events led to the illegal convening of several anti-Omaha legislators in the notorious Florence session, in which they called for a new government to rule on the proceedings.
 The acting governor Thomas B. Cuming ruled that the capital would not leave Omaha and the session ended before any further antics could happen.
-Omaha remained as the Nebraska capitol until statehood in 1867, when it was ceded to Lincoln.
+Omaha remained as the Nebraska capital until statehood in 1867, when it was ceded to Lincoln.
 Hanscom was on the committee that wrote the Nebraska State Constitution.